apify/apify-docs/sources/platform/storage/dataset.md

 https://api.apify.com/v2/datasets/{DATASET_ID}/items?format=json&fields=hotel%2Ccafe
 ```

 > Use `%2C` instead of commas for URL encoding, as `%2C` represent a comma.
-For morn on URL encoding check out [this page](https://www.url-encode-decode.com)
+For more on URL encoding check out [this page](https://www.url-encode-decode.com)

 To add data to a dataset, issue a POST request to the [Put items](/api/v2#/reference/datasets/item-collection/put-items) endpoint with the data as a JSON object payload.